justbefree/mfe/docs/module-federation/vue.md

-# Build a ferderated App based on Vue
+# Build a ferderated App based on Vue framework

 ## Before you start